Get a discount off your first purchase

 To feel more awake during the day and decrease your risk of falling asleep at work, manage energy levels through a balanced diet that keeps glucose levels steady.

-It’s also important to try to get regular exercise and increase your movement throughout the day to feel energised.
+It’s also important to try to get regular exercise and increase your movement throughout the day to feel energized.

-Finally, start a proper sleep hygiene routine to help you wind down for bed and prioritise getting around eight hours of sleep a night.
+Finally, start a proper sleep hygiene routine to help you wind down for bed and prioritize getting 7 or more hours of sleep a night.